- Search The Registry

 Russell learned early in his career to pick his projects carefully.
 He routinely avoids scripts that he feels are morally, politically, or racially offensive.
 In 1993, Russell traveled to Australia and was fascinated by the country and its Aboriginal culture.
 By 1996, Russell, a student of history, realized that the U.S. was moving towards what he felt was a fascist state.
 He and his wife decided to relocate to Australia.
 There he has continued his career, working on such diverse films as "The Thin Red Line," "Vertical Limit," "Moulin Rouge," "The Quiet American," "The Man Who Sued God," "Master and Commander," and "The Lion, The Witch, and The Wardrobe.:

-Russell has worked in Seattle with disadvantaged children under the Artists-in-the-Schools program, and in L.A. on a number of mural projects with the SPARC organization.
+Russell has worked in Seattle with disadvantaged children under the Artists-in-the-Schools program and in L.A. on several mural projects with the SPARC organization.
 Deeply involved in Aboriginal affairs in his adopted country, Russell acted as Creative Director of the 2000 Sydney Olympics Aboriginal Arts and Culture Pavilion, which drew the highest attendance of any non-athletic event.

 In his free time, Russell is an impressionist painter and portrait artist.
-His Jedi storyboards form part of the Smithsonian’s collection of original "Star Wars" film art, which was donated by George Lucas.
+His Jedi storyboards form part of the Smithsonian’s collection of original "Star Wars" film art, which George Lucas donated.
 In 2003, the Australian government awarded David Russell permanent residency under the exclusive category of International Distinguished Talent.
 In 2008, George Lucas invited Russell to design key action sequences in the film Red Tails, including the powerful opening attack scene.
-Russell, whose father James C. Russell was a decorated Tuskegee Airman, was thrilled to work on the production.
+Russell, whose father, James C. Russell, was a decorated Tuskegee Airman, was thrilled to work on the production.